Phineas Ryrie

 Phineas Ryrie, JP (16 July 1829 – 22 February 1892) was a Scottish tea merchant in Hong Kong.
 He was the Senior Unofficial Member of the Legislative Council of Hong Kong and the first Chairman of the Hong Kong Jockey Club.

 Background

-Ryrie was born in Stornoway, Na h-Eileanan an Iar, Scotland in 1827 or 1829.
+Ryrie was born in Stornoway, Scotland, in 1827 or 1829.
 He was the son of William Ryrie, Lt., a merchant navy captain who commanded the big tea clippers Cairngorm and Flying Spur for Jardine, Matheson & Co., the then-largest trading firm in the East.

 His older brother John was also captain of the Cairngorm.
 His brother Alexander drowned in 1855 when his ship, Jardine Matheson's Audax, was lost with all hands during a typhoon en route from Shanghai to Hong Kong.

 His sister Margaret's son Alexander Ryrie Greaves also joined Jardine Matheson as a tea taster.

 Business career

 Ryrie arrived in China in 1851, entering into business by joining Turner & Co., a general agent firm and opium merchant founded by Robert Turner in Canton, of which he became partner in 1860 and later senior partner.

 He was auditor of the Hongkong and Shanghai Banking Corporation and investor and director of Dr. Patrick Manson's Dairy Farm Company.
 With Alexander Finlay Smith, who had previously worked for Scotland's Highland Railway, he co-founded the High Level Tramway Company in 1885 and began to build the Peak Tram running from Garden Road to Victoria Gap.

 Ryrie was Chairman of the Hong Kong General Chamber of Commerce on three occasions, in 1867–68, 1871–72 and 1886–87.